JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 should be fit with maximum likelihood instead of the default REML criterion in order to do a likelihood ratio test: use option `reml=false` for this.

-## Shifts and transgressive evolution
+## Test of transgressive evolution

-In the ANOVA section above, we showed how to include transgressive evolution in a simple case.
+In the ANOVA section above, we showed how to include transgressive evolution in a simple case, and we did so manually.
-In general, transgressive evolution can be seen as a particular example of a *shifted BM* on the phylogenetic network.
+In general, transgressive evolution can be seen as a particular example of a *shifted BM* on the phylogenetic network, in which the trait evolves as a BM on the network, but *shifts* at a reticulation.
+The value of the shift may be the same across all reticulations, or may differ between reticulations.

-### Simulation of a Shifted BM

-In a shifted BM, the trait evolves as a BM on the network most of the time, but *shifts* on some of the branches.
-The positions and values of the shifts can be stored in a [`ShiftNet`](@ref) object.
-For identifiability reasons, shifts are only allowed on tree-like branches.
-The position of the shifts can be given using vector of edges.
-To see this, let's first plot the network with its associated edges and node numbers.
+For identifiability reasons, each transgressive shift is applied to the edge below a reticulation.
+In our network above, there is a single reticulation and the edge below it is edge 6:

 ```@example tree_trait
 R"svg(name('truenet_with_numbers.svg'), width=8, height=4)" # hide
 R"par"(mar=[0,0,0,0]) # hide